Melkeydev/go-blueprint/docs/docs/installation.md

 This command installs the Go-Blueprint binary, automatically binding it to your `$GOPATH`.

-> if you’re using Zsh, you’ll need to add it manually to `~/.zshrc`.
+> If you’re using Zsh, you’ll need to add it manually to `~/.zshrc`.

 > After running the installation command, you need to update your `PATH` environment variable.
 To do this, you need to find out the correct `GOPATH` for your system.
 You can do this by running the following command:
 > Check your `GOPATH`